DavidRolfs/ZOO/README.md

 #### By _**David Rolfs**_

 ## Description
 This Web application tracks the animals in the zoo.
-It allows the user to input the animals species, name, age, location, diet, caretakers needed, likes, and dislikes.
-The user can sort the animals by age.
+The user can view and update the current animals entered.
+The user can add animals using the input form to enter the animals species, name, age, location, diet, caretakers needed, likes, and dislikes.
+The user can filter the animals displayed by age.

 ## Repository
 https://github.com/DavidRolfs/ZOO

 ## Specs
 | Description | input | output |
 | ------------- |:-------------:| -----:|